 - Gmail integration.
 This, my friends, is absolutely amazing.
-ToDoist integrates directly into Gmail and you can create tasks without ever leaving that screen.
+ToDoist integrates directly into Gmail, and you can create tasks without ever leaving that screen.
 These tasks will link directly back to the original email.
 This is a major time saving feature!

-I don’t have time in this post to get into all the functions but I can say that if you decide to use ToDoist as your task manager you won’t regret it.
+I don’t have time in this post to get into all of its functions, but I can say that if you decide to use ToDoist as your task manager you won’t regret it.
 It’s the right balance between simple to use and still having powerful features.
 You will have to decide between the free version and premium version.
 We started with the free version and then after a few weeks of using it upgraded to premium, so you could always test it out and see which version works best for you.

 7. Google Calendar

 Last (but certainly not least) in my paperless toolbox is Google Calendar.
-This one is so simple but I know so many people who don’t use an online calendar.
+This one is so simple, but I know so many people who don’t use an online calendar.
 The benefit for Abby and I is that we can view each others’ calendar.
 My entries show up as green and hers show up as pink.

 We’ve agreed that any and all appointments (not tasks) end up on the calendar.
 There was a time before the kids when we weren’t disciplined in this area and on more than one occasion we ended up double booking ourselves for something.
-With our shared Google Calendars we’re always on the same page and don’t have to check with each other to see if a time is open, we just look at the calendar.
+With our shared Google Calendars, we’re always on the same page and don’t have to check with each other to see if a time is open; we just look at the calendar.

 Well there you have it, my 7 essential tools for going paperless!
-Sure, I could’ve included other things like a paper shredder or other helpful pieces of software but I want to keep this process manageable for you.
+Sure, I could’ve included other things like a paper shredder or other helpful pieces of software, but I want to keep this process manageable for you.
 You can add those other things in the future.

 The Great Purge